Something that can happen in therapy for disabled kids is:

 And… part of living well as a person with a disability is accepting the body and the brain that you have, and working with it rather than against it.

 Because you can’t live in an imaginary body; you can’t live in an abstraction.
 You have to live your own life, as you actually are.
-And sometimes that involves medical treatment, sometimes it involves equipment, sometimes it involved therapy - but always, it involves reality.
+And sometimes that involves medical treatment, sometimes it involves equipment, sometimes it involves therapy – but always, it involves reality.
 You can’t willpower yourself into being someone else.

 Disabled kids tend to get taught the opposite message, because childhood therapy is usually cure-oriented even for conditions that aren’t anywhere close to curable.
 It’s about normalization, much more than functioning well.